Your PDF Loses 40% of Its Content in NotebookLM. The Fix Takes 5 Minutes.

 For Gemini (AI-powered): Upload the PDF to Gemini and use this prompt:

 NotebookLM supports .md files natively.
-Just drag and drop — or use Google Drive sync.
+Drag and drop — or use Google Drive sync.
 The Markdown file typically processes faster than the original PDF because it’s smaller and more structured.
-After upload, run the Source Quality Audit prompt from the hero section to verify everything parsed correctly.
+After upload, run the Source Quality Audit prompt below to verify everything parsed correctly.

 When to use MHTML over Markdown: Heavily visual documents (design portfolios, brochures) where layout matters more than text extraction.
 For anything analytical — textbooks, reports, papers — Markdown wins.